odoo/documentation/accounting/payables/misc/employee_expense.rst

 For every expense, the employee should record at least:

--  a description: that should include the reference of the ticket / bill
+-  a description: that should include the reference of the ticket / invoice

 -  a product: the expense type